-Through VOX (Voices for Planned Parenthood), college students across the country organize events on campus to raise public awareness about sexual health and reproductive rights, educate their peers, work with and support their local Planned Parenthood health centers, and work towards making sexual health a public health and cultural imperative.
+Through Planned Parnethood-affiliated chapters, college students across the country organize events on campus to raise public awareness about sexual health and reproductive rights, educate their peers, work with and support their local Planned Parenthood health centers, and work towards making sexual health a public health and cultural imperative.

-We have six active chapters across Massachusetts – join one now or start a new VOX chapter at your school!
+We have eight active chapters across Massachusetts – join one now or start a new Planned Parehtnood-affiliated chapter at your school!

 There's power in the voices of students who want to stand up for women’s health on your campus.
-When you organize those voices as a VOX group and work together to take action for sexual and reproductive health care access, you have a force that's more powerful than if you work alone.
-A VOX group also serves as:
+When you organize those voices as Planned Parenthood-affiliated chapters and work together to take action for sexual and reproductive health care access, you have a force that's more powerful than if you work alone.
+A Planned Parenthood-affiliated chapter also serves as:

 - a forum to discuss ideas